Custom Lightmaps can change the color of light from light sources and under different conditions.

-The lightmap is not in any of the game’s files but is generated each frame.
+The lightmap is not in any of the game's assets.

-Two variables affect the lightmap, the time of day and the torch flicker.
-Minecraft implements dusk/dawn transitions and torch flicker by making the entire lightmap darker or lighter rather than by adjusting the sky/torch brightness values.
+Two variables affect the lightmap: the time of day, and the torch flicker.
+Minecraft implements dusk/dawn transitions and torch flicker by making the entire lightmap darker or lighter as a whole. rather than by adjusting the sky/torch brightness values.

 To create custom lighting, a lightmap palette needs to be created for each world:

-For the overworld optional rain and thunder palettes may also need to specified:
+For the overworld, optional rain and thunder palettes may also be specified:

-The rain and thunder palettes are only active when the main world palette is defined.
+The rain and thunder palettes are only active when the main Overworld palette is defined.

 Each palette can be any width, but must be 32 or 64 pixels tall.
-If it’s 64, the bottom half is used for night vision, discussed later.
+If it's 64, the bottom half is used for night vision; see Night vision.

 Of the 32 rows of pixels, the top 16 represent sunlight and the bottom 16 represent torchlight.

-Two columns, 16 pixels from the top half and 16 pixels from the bottom half, are chosen to form the axes of the final 16x16 lightmap used for rendering.
+Two columns (16 pixels from the top half, and 16 pixels from the bottom half) are chosen to form the axes of the final 16px x 16px lightmap used.